| 2009 |

 | 2012 |

-TNPO3 is a structured protein existing in monomer-dimer equilibrium in solution; it binds directly to the HIV-1 intasome (IN tetramer prebound to cognate DNA) but not to naked viral DNA or capsid cores in vitro.
-Interacting amino acids map to the HIV-1 IN C-terminal domain and the cargo-binding domain of TNPO3. |
+TNPO3 exists in a monomer-dimer equilibrium in solution and directly binds the HIV-1 intasome (integrase tetramer prebound to viral DNA) but not naked viral DNA or capsid cores in vitro.
+The interaction interface maps to the HIV-1 IN C-terminal domain and the cargo-binding domain of TNPO3, with specific interacting amino acids identified by mass spectrometry footprinting and site-directed mutagenesis. |

-Circular dichroism, analytical ultracentrifugation, small-angle X-ray scattering, homology modeling; in vitro biochemical binding assays; mass spectrometry-based protein footprinting; site-directed mutagenesis |
+Circular dichroism, analytical ultracentrifugation, small-angle X-ray scattering, homology modeling; in vitro biochemical binding assays; MS-based protein footprinting; site-directed mutagenesis |

 The Journal of biological chemistry |